wonder-ai/O-GlcNAcylation_Project/README.md

    Use `3_simulation_runs.ipynb` to simulate data and compare different measures of regulation.

 4. **Modeling**:
-   Run `4_modeling.ipynb` for real-world application of the methodology to TCGA datasets.
+   Run `4_modeling.ipynb` for application of the methodology to TCGA datasets.

 ---